Avogg/avogg.pt/README.md

 # Welcome, to our official website repository 🚀

-It's important that a software company as a great website, and we tried our best to come up with this form factor that helps us have a fluent and cute website.
+It's important that a software company has a great website, and we tried our best to come up with this form factor that helps us have a fluent and cute face for Avogg.

 ## Technologies 🧑🏻‍💻